venkys-io/Code-Blogs/Strings/Easy/robot_return_to_origin/README.md

 **6. Check and Print Result:**

 - `if (isRobotReturnToOrigin(directions)) { }`: Calls the `isRobotReturnToOrigin` function with the processed user-input directions and checks if the robot returns to the origin.
-    - `System.out.println("Robot gotcha");`: If the robot returns to the origin, prints a success message.
+- If the robot returns to the origin ,then it returns true orelse it returns false.
-- `else System.out.println("Lost your robot");`: If the robot does not return to the origin, prints a message indicating that the robot is lost.

 ## **Time and Space Complexity Analysis**